samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 **Ford Keep.** A ferry crossing allows traffic from Greyhawk and regions to the south to cross the Selintan River at its first major bend.
 The lord mayor of Greyhawk built Ford Keep here to protect the crossing from bandits.

 **Gorge of the Selintan.** Soaring cliffs flank the Selintan River for nearly ten miles.
 Spanning this gorge, 800 feet above the river, is a stone arch bridge sculpted to look like an extension of the natural bedrock.
 The bridge allows easy travel between Greyhawk and Grossettgrottell.
-As a defensive measure, the bridge’s gnome architects hid an iron pin somewhere in the bridge; if this pin is removed, the entire structure collapses.
+As a defensive measure, the bridge's gnome architects hid an iron pin somewhere in the bridge; if this pin is removed, the entire structure collapses.

 **Grossettgrottell.** An industrious community of gnome miners and foragers lives in this network of hewn tunnels and natural caverns.
 The gnomes trade gemstones and rare fungi in exchange for help repelling monsters from the Underdark.

 **Marsh Keep.** Like Blackwall Keep, Marsh Keep is newly built and watches over the Mistmarsh.
 The Dwarfwalk road leads east from the tower to Greysmere, a quarrying town with a large population of dwarves.

 **Mining Towns.** Blackstone, Diamond Lake, and Steaming Springs are small mining towns governed and protected by the Free City of Greyhawk.
-The city frequently dispatches adventurers to quell threats to the towns’ miners and mining operations, which of late includes agents of Iuz intent on destabilizing the city’s economy.
+The city frequently dispatches adventurers to quell threats to the towns' miners and mining operations, which of late includes agents of Iuz intent on destabilizing the city's economy.

 **Mistmarsh.** This vast swamp holds the half-sunken ruins of an ancient city that is now shrouded by fog and guarded by a family of black dragons.
-[Will-o’-wisps](/monsters/17060-will-o-wisp) lure prey to the ruins, where doom awaits.
+[Will-o'-wisps](/monsters/17060-will-o-wisp) lure prey to the ruins, where doom awaits.

 **Peculiar Manor.** Like other manors in the Plain of Greyhawk, Peculiar Manor was established by a now-forgotten hero of an ancient war.
 However, a few years ago it was purchased by retired adventurers from Ekbir, Sanjarah and Chetna Mohsin.
 The Mohsins brew an extraordinary ale they call Old Peculiar, which lends its name to the manor.